ialim0/openink/README.md

 - Smart **tag-based article suggestions** to help users discover relevant content
 - Responsive **dark mode** design for comfortable reading across devices and environments
 - **User feedback system** enabling readers to share comments and suggestions directly

 ---

-## Why Open Source?

-This repository contains the same codebase as my official blog, with some features like admin panel and authentication removed for simplicity.
-I want to share this project to support developers looking for a solid blog foundation and to showcase my skills in full-stack web development.

----